 4.2 Slowly dip and spin the inoculating loop containing DNA into the competent cells you made in the previous step.
-Stir/swirl for 5 seconds or more to fully mix.
+Stir/swirl for 5 seconds to fully mix.
 Do this while the tube is on Ice / Cold Station.
 Discard the loop.
 Do not reuse the inoculating loop!

-4.3 You will incubate your tube for 10 minutes on Ice / Cold Station.
+4.3 You will incubate your tube for 5 minutes on Ice / Cold Station.
 While this is happening, turn on "Shock 42°C" on your Minilab or set your water bath to 42°C. You can close and put the DNA tube back in the fridge.
+If stored in a fridge, and you have not accidentally contaminated the DNA, it should last a month or more and can be used again in a future engineering experiment.